Abbey Caves tragedy: Family of Northland student who died issue public statement

 “It’s most important that they find their ways to recover, and I totally appreciate that they don’t want a politician there.
 I totally get that.
 But when they do want us to be there, we will be there.”

-As a former school principal and teacher, Davies said it was his “worst nightmare.”
+As a former school principal and teacher, Davis said it was his “worst nightmare.”

 Whangārei Boys’ High School principal Karen Gilbert-Smith broke her silence five hours after the student went missing yesterday.
 She had spent the day at the caves while rescuers worked to find the boy.